wobito/seminarPrinter/README.md

 ## Beanstalk Printer Queue Worker

-Copy .env.example as .env and if need be replace localhost with your Beanstalkd Server IP
+Copy .env.example as .env and if need be replace localhost with your Beanstalkd Server IP.

+Also set the REMOTE_FILE to the url where file will be downloaded from.

 ### Build Binary
 ```